General der Nachrichtenaufklärung: Communication office

 Colonel Muegge was a communication intelligence officer for an army group.

 Colonel Kunibert Randewig was commander of intercept units with various army groups.
 Randewig was a career Signals officer, who joined the German Army in 1914.
-During the World War I and the interwar period, he became a veteran of monitoring Soviet wireless communications and a support of decentralisation of signal intelligence.
+During the World War I and the interwar period, he became a veteran of monitoring Soviet wireless communications and a supporter of decentralisation of signal intelligence.
 He would eventually become Commander of all KONA Signal Intelligence regiments in the west.
 Randewig would later work on the rocket programme.